 - Take some lint-free cloth and clean off all the eraser debris.
-You may need to shift to clean areas of the cloth a few times until you can feel that there are no more eraser deposits.
+You may need to shift to clean areas of the fabric a few times until you can feel no more eraser deposits.

-- Give the connectors a blow with compressed air to make sure they are dust and lint-free.
+- Give the connectors a blow with compressed air to ensure they are dust and lint-free.

-Please make sure you pay particular attention to step 2.
-It is very important that you don’t have any eraser deposits left on the contacts.
+Important: Please make sure you pay particular attention to step 2.
+You mustn’t have any eraser deposits left on the contacts.

-Now that these parts are nice and clean, reinstall the graphics card, filters and finally the case lids.
+Now that these parts are nice and clean, reinstall the graphics card, filters, and case lids.

-This obviously depends on how well your case is filtered.
-However, you don’t want to wait longer than a year, and ideally, every six to eight months.
+This depends on how well your case is filtered and how much dust is around.
+However, you don’t want to wait longer than a year, ideally every six to eight months.

 Can dust damage your computer?

-If your computer gets badly clogged up with dust in vital areas that cause overheating, damage can occur from long term overheating.
-When dust is combined with dampness, corrosion is possible, thus causing damage.
+If your computer gets badly clogged up with dust in vital areas that cause overheating, damage can occur from long-term overheating.
+In addition, when the dust is combined with dampness, corrosion is possible, thus causing damage.

 Adding filters to your system reduces your maintenance and improves the components’ longevity inside your computer.